20 high-protein, low-calorie foods to aid your weight loss

 9. Overnight oats

 Overnight oats are a breakfast staple for weight loss.
 They're easy to prep the night before and extremely versatile.
+The oats themselves contain fibre, protein and key vitamins and minerals.

-You can also create a high-protein version by adding in milk, protein powder, whey protein, chia seeds, and Greek yogurt, as well as a small amount of nuts, seeds or a drizzle of nut butter.
+You can also create a high-protein version by adding in milk, protein powder, whey protein, chia seeds, and Greek yoghurt, as well as a small amount of nuts, seeds or a drizzle of nut butter.
 This is an easy meal to make plant-based or adjustable to your own taste.

 10. Peas